There is hope, innovation and support available for those with all forms of skin cancer here at the U-M Comprehensive Cancer Center

 - Merkel cell cancer and the entire spectrum of rarer cancers

 Patient Care and Treatment

 Specially trained skin cancer teams made up of surgeons, dermatologists, oncologists, plastic surgeons, radiation oncologists, nurse practitioners, nurses, social workers and dietitians work together to provide exceptional care and innovative treatment options for each patient.

 Depending on the type of skin cancer that is diagnosed - primarily through a confirmed biopsy - treatment options could include Mohs Surgery, or one of the latest treatment options for rare skin cancers.
 Our specialized team is also involved in research to understand the molecular basis of skin cancer to drive the future of treatment and prevention options.

 Patients also have access to support systems for themselves and their caregivers through the Comprehensive Cancer Center's Patient Support Services.

 Make an appointment or have your questions answered

-The Skin Cancer Patient Care Center is staffed by oncology nurses and is just a phone call away to answer your questions or to assist you in making an appointment.
+The Skin Cancer Patient Care Center is just a phone call away to answer your questions or to assist you in making an appointment.